SunNetservers/MiniGames/README.md

 - +FENCE_GATES
 - +FENCES

+## Language customization

+Most or all strings are customizable.
+If you place a strings.yml file in the plugin folder, it will take priority over built-in languages.
+If you want to change strings, look at MiniGames/src/main/resources/strings.yml for the proper keys.
+All strings have the format: ENUM: "Displayed string".
+The enum must be identical as it defines which string you have changed.
+All strings belonging to a language are beneath the language code and indented with two spaces.

+The easiest way to add a new language is to copy an existing language and paste it into your custom strings.yml and change strings as necessary.
+If you don't include all strings, the remaining will use the built-in English translation.
+Remember to change the language code to whichever you use for your custom language.

+The interval messages are unique in that if several values are separated by comma (option1,option2,option3), a random message will be chosen each time it's displayed.

 ## License

 MiniGames is licensed under the GNU Public License Version 3.0.
 This includes every source and resource file.
 See the